Phage therapy: Clinical trials

 Funding for phage therapy research and clinical trials is generally insufficient and difficult to obtain, since it is a lengthy and complex process to patent bacteriophage products.
 Due to the specificity of phages, phage therapy would be most effective as a cocktail injection, a modality generally rejected by the US Food and Drug Administration (FDA).
 Therefore, researchers and observers have predicted that if phage therapy is to gain traction, the FDA must change its regulatory stance on combination drug cocktails.
 Public awareness and education about phage therapy are generally limited to scientific or independent research rather than mainstream media.

 Phage therapy practitioners say that clinical trials are difficult to conduct, because it is a highly individualized medicine, and each patient needs a different phage or phage cocktail.

 In 2007, phase-1 and 2 clinical trials were completed at the Royal National Throat, Nose and Ear Hospital, London, for Pseudomonas aeruginosa infections (otitis).

 Phase-1 clinical trials were conducted at the Southwest Regional Wound Care Center of Lubbock, Texas, for a cocktail of phages against P. aeruginosa, Staphylococcus aureus, and Escherichia coli, developed by Intralytix.
 PhagoBurn, a phase-1 and 2 trial of phage therapy against P. aeruginosa wound infection in France and Belgium in 2015–17, was terminated early due to lack of effectiveness.

 Locus Biosciences has created a cocktail of three CRISPR-modified phages.
 A 2019 study examined its effectiveness against E. coli in the urinary tract, and a phase-1 trial was completed shortly before March 2021.
 In February 2019, the FDA approved the first clinical trial of intravenously administered phage therapy in the United States.

 In July 2020, the FDA approved the first clinical trial of nebulized phage therapy in the United States.
 This double-blind, placebo-controlled study at Yale University will be focused on treating P. aeruginosa infections in patients with cystic fibrosis.

 In February 2020, the FDA approved a clinical trial to evaluate bacteriophage therapy in patients with urinary tract infections.
 The study started in December 2020 and aims to identify ideal bacteriophage treatment regimens based on improvements in disease control rates.

 In February 2021, the FDA approved a clinical trial to evaluate bacteriophage therapy in patients with chronic prosthetic joint infections (PJI).
 The study was to begin in October 2022 and be conducted by Adaptive Phage Therapeutics, in collaboration with the Mayo Clinic.

+As of February 2025, more than 60 phage studies were listed on ClinicalTrials.gov as either planned, actively recruiting or completed.

 Administration

 As pills

-If administered as pills, phages can be freeze-dried; this procedure does not reduce efficiency.
+If administered as pills, phages can be freeze-dried; this procedure does not reduce efficacy.
 Temperature stability up to 55 °C and shelf lives of 14 months have been shown for some types of phages in pill form.